Eventual-Inc/Daft/docs/source/learn/user_guides/dataframe-operations.rst

     (Showing first 3 rows)

-We can also filter rows using ``.where``, which takes an input a Logical Expression predicate:
+We can also filter rows using :meth:`df.where() <daft.DataFrame.where>`, which takes an input a Logical Expression predicate:

 .. code-block:: python